bossa96demo/paint-it-hex/readme.md

 # paint-it-hex
-you input active and inactive rgb codes, it gives out colors and !WARNING! `changes your alacritty config to this colors` !WARNING!
+you input active and inactive rgb codes it gives out colors and !WARNING! `changes your alacritty config to this colors` !WARNING!